 The Faculty of Arts and Science grants credit for some International Baccalaureate Higher Level courses.
 A maximum of 18.0 units may be granted for International Baccalaureate examinations passed with a grade of 5 or higher.
 For complete information on IB Transfer credits visit the Admission website.

-The Advanced Placement program and courses are considered excellent preparation for university courses.
-Queen's will recognize and utilize Advanced Placement courses as prerequisite courses for admission.
+Queen's will recognize and utilize some Advanced Placement (AP) courses as prerequisite courses for admission.
 Students who have completed AP courses may be eligible to receive credits toward their degree.
-See the list of available AP transfer credits.
 For more information on AP transfer credits visit the Admissions page.

 Transfer credits, if deemed to be transferable, are entered directly into your SOLUS accounts.

 It is not uncommon for several courses to transfer as general elective credits or as ‘unspecified’ (no specific subject or number assigned).
-While these credits will count toward your degree, they may not count toward your degree concentration, refer to the notes on the STC for information.
+While these credits will count toward your degree, they may not count toward your degree concentration.

 Grades from your previous university do not transfer to Queen’s, therefore they do not affect your Queen’s GPA.
 Your ‘year’ level will be based on the number of credits transferred and will not necessarily be the same number of credits that you completed at your previous university.